riccibruno/riccibruno.github.io/_posts/2018-04-27-c++_is_narrowing_conversion_type_trait.md

 my_category:    "c++"
 ---
 This post present a type trait to detect narrowing conversions as defined in the c++ standard.
-The basic idea is explained and then workarounds for bugs in gcc/clang/msvc are presented.
+The basic idea is explained and then workarounds for bugs in GCC, Clang and MSVC are presented.
 <!--more-->

-### Introduction and definition
+### Introduction and definition of narrowing conversions

 Since c++11 the concept of a *narrowing conversion* is defined by the c++ standard.
 The idea is to prevent loss of information when doing a conversion between arithmetic types.
 It might therefore be useful to know when a conversion is a narrowing conversion.
-The `<type_traits>` header provides a multitude of type traits but currently contains no type trait detecting such conversion, although a proposal exists (P0870R0).
+The `<type_traits>` header provides a multitude of type traits but as of c++17 contains no type trait detecting such conversion (although a proposal exists: P0870R0).

-The goal of this post is to present an implementation of such a type trait.
+The goal of this post is to present an implementation of the type trait `is_narrowing_conversion<From, To>` where `From` and `To` are two arbitrary types.
-First here is the definition of a narrowing conversion (in the c++17 draft n4659) (in [dcl.init.list]/11.6.4 List-initialization):
+First we need the definition of a narrowing conversion (in the c++17 draft n4659, in [dcl.init.list]/11.6.4 List-initialization):

 > A *narrowing conversion* is an implicit conversion
 >    * from a floating-point type to an integer type, or